ARM-software/Arm-2D/documentation/how_to_deploy_the_arm_2d_library.md

+### 2.2 Deploy Using CMake

+It is easy to deploying arm-2d as a library using CMake, for details, please check the [CMakeLists.txt](../CMakeList.txt).

+### 2.3 Deploy Using Makefile

+It is possible to deploy arm-2d using Makefile.
+We supposes you familiar with writing Makefile scripts and hence provides an [Makefile](../examples/[template][pc][vscode]/Makefile) used on PC as a good example.

 ## 3 Helper Services and Extras

 Suppose you want to develop GUI applications directly with Arm-2D.
 In that case, it implies that you not only use Arm-2D APIs for the framebuffer-based low-level 2D image processing but also want to display the processed result on a screen.
 An ordinary GUI software stack will provide a dedicated service for connecting a target screen, and users must implement a driver or adapter between the hardware and the service.
 Such a service usually allows people to refresh the whole screen with a petite frame buffer called partial frame buffer (PFB).
 This feature is vital for resource-constraint embedded platforms.
 Arm-2D provide a similar feature through a helper service called Display Adapter Service.